lndrlng/ask_THWS/README.md

 - **Containerized scraper with DB backend**

   Package your crawler in Docker and connect it to a persistent database (e.g. PostgreSQL or MongoDB).
 Persist raw content, metadata and “seen URL” state to enable fast, incremental re-scrapes; ensure identical environments across dev, staging and production.
+Add Scrapy addon scrapy-deltafetch.
+It skips already-seen pages based on saved fingerprints, reducing redundant downloads
 ---

 # Running the stuff